 Generally, xeriscape features:

-Xerophytic. (zero-fit-ick) A type of landscape that is adapted to an arid environment.
+Xerophytic (zero-fit-ick) is defined as a type of landscape that is adapted to an arid environment.
 Many xerophytic plants have specialized tissues absorbing water from the air or storing water, as in the stems of cacti and the leaves of succulents.
 Others have thin, narrow leaves, or even spines, for minimizing water loss.

-Trichomes (try-cohmz) A type of specialized plant cell (usually white or grey) found on the leaves air plants such as bromeliads.
+Trichomes (try-cohmz) are a type of specialized plant cell (usually white or grey) found on the leaves of air plants such as bromeliads.
 Trichomes absorb water molecules from the air which hydrates the plant and makes it less dependent on absorption from roots.